Many loyal to Jayme Biendl's legacy May 1, 2013

 Jayme Biendl (second from right) poses for a photo with her siblings at Yellowstone National Park.

+The six children were born in quick succession.
+Their father, a wiry machinist and ex-Marine, worked two jobs.
+Their mother stayed home with her burgeoning brood.
 They lived in a three-bedroom home on ample acreage tucked in the woods eight miles up the Mountain Loop Highway east of Granite Falls.

 See more photos from Jayme Biendl's life in our photo gallery.

 Jayme (third from left) with her brothers and sisters.